Reading Branch real ale pubs

 191 Wokingham Road

 A large pub at the end of the 17 bus route with the original two bars combined into one.
-The beers in its new Craft Beer chill cabinet include Brew Dog.
-Food, they claim, is traditional pub fare with a modern twist.
+The beers in its new craft beer chill cabinet.
+Food is traditional pub fare with a modern twist.
 Major sporting events regularly shown on Sky Sports and BT Sports.
 Quiz nights every Thursday evening.
 10% discount for students & NHS staff.

 - Toby Carvery